 - Antispasmodic and anti-inflammatory effects

-- Reduction in blood vessel blockages
+- Reduction in blood vessel blockage

 Who can not benefit from laser therapy?

-In children (only under the doctor control)
+Children (only under the doctor control)